The trouble with being dead, Bruce thought, was that is was really bloody boring.

 "No, you bloody idiot!"
 Bruce said.

 Again and Zorbar's savage blade struck home.
 Then it struck home a little too well.
-His long hair stood on end as a shower of sparks cascaded from the robot's neck.
+The ape-man's long hair stood on end as a shower of sparks cascaded from the robot's neck.
 Twitching, Zorbar fell to the ground.
 Still sparking, the robot marched on.